w3f/polkadot-wiki/docs/learn/how-to/verify-extrinsic.md

 !!! danger "READ THIS FIRST!"

     If you connected to a phishing site, it might show one extrinsic on the screen, but actually is sending a different one to your Ledger device.
-The _true_ extrinsic details will be shown on your Ledger device regardless. **Always trust your Ledger device over what is shown on your computer!** The Ledger shows what you are signing!
+The _true_ extrinsic details will be shown on your Ledger device regardless. **Always trust your Ledger device over what is shown on your computer.** The Ledger shows what you're signing.

 When you click to sign on the Ledger, the extrinsic details will be shown on the device's screen.
 Click on the buttons on your device to scroll through them.